 Hanging with a Local

-My Air BnB host called me in the afternoon and wanted to hang out, right while I was navigating the heavily crowded Time Out Market (a market that had been relatively new and empty 3 years ago).
+My Air BnB host called me in the afternoon and wanted to hang out, right while I was navigating the heavily crowded Time Out Market (a market that had been relatively new and empty three years ago).
 I gladly left the masses to meet her for a walk in the neighborhood where she had grown up.
 It was an upscale neighborhood closer to the airport, free of expats and tourists, with fancy Portuguese shops, restaurants, and an indoor market that had been around for a hundred years.
-She told me about her 3-year management consulting career in Angola and the new shoe company she’d created since returning to Portugal and having a son.
+She told me about her three-year management consulting career in Angola and the new shoe company she’d created since returning to Portugal and having a son.
 Back in the apartment that night after hitting the market, we made a steak and salad dinner and looked out over the long park of Alameda from her high-rise balcony while discussing business strategy and Portuguese culture.

 I was glad the price of Air BnB’s and hotel rooms had gone up, I never would have gotten a private room in someone’s apartment otherwise, and certainly would have missed out on getting to know a local.